 (hit "refresh" to get the most recent version of this page; click on photos for larger images)

 The Carol Theatre opened in the mid-1940s.
 It closed in 1981 and has been vacant since then.
-For more, see these websites: 1 and 2. [map]
+For more, see this website. [map]

 The Murray Theatre was built in 1938 and closed in 1999.
 From 2001-2004, it was home to the "Murray Unity Spiritual Center."
 The interior was remodeled during that time.
 Since 2006, the Murray has been featuring live performances.
 The building is listed on the National Register of Historic Places.
-For more, see these websites: 1, 2, and 3. [map]
+These photos are from 2014.
+The theatre was sold and closed in 2018 for renovations.
+For more, see this website. [map]

 |Peery's Egyptian Theatre

 |The Peery's Egyptian Theatre opened in 1924.
 The atmospheric Egyptian design was inspired by Grauman's Egyptian Theatre in Hollywood, CA which was built in 1922.
 The Arlington Hotel, previously at this site, burned down in 1923.
 To be safe, this theatre was built of poured and reinforced concrete.
 The theatre closed in 1984.
 It was restored and reopened in 1997 as a performing arts center and movie theatre.
 The building is listed on the National Register of Historic Places.
 These photos are from 2014.
 Around 2019, the sign on the front of the canopy was changed to an electronic display.
 Peery's is used as a satellite location for the annual Sundance Film Festival which is based in Park City, UT.
 For more, see these websites: 1 and 2. [map]|